 Learning when to eat and when to stop will help you tremendously on your weight loss journey.
 For many, this is only half the battle, but an important half.
 Appetite can occur psychologically, our appetites are enticed when we see appealing food.
 Hunger is a different physical response that lets us know when our body actually needs something.
 Slight distinction, but a distinction you should be able to recognize nonetheless.

 Additionally, maintaining a healthy and balanced diet is extremely important.
 A healthy diet fuels the body while also maintaining its long-term health.
-A diet rich in carbohydrates, lean proteins, fiber, and water is the cleanest and purest way to lose weight without feeling like you’re starving yourself.
+A diet rich in carbohydrates, lean proteins, fiber, and water is the cleanest and surest way to lose weight without feeling like you’re starving yourself.
 Keep in mind if you do have hunger cravings, that snacking on solid or high-volume foods will help abate any cravings and reduce the chance of your overeating at your next meal.

 Weight loss is a challenge, but it’s a welcome one, eating healthy is one of the best things you can do, not only for yourself but your family and loved ones as well.
 Remember the best life you can live is the one where you are happiest.
 With you, weight loss will contribute to that, but a healthy body protects a healthy mind and by extension a healthy and happy soul.